 “Quality Control” is defined by all the tasks associated with trying to achieve the quality metrics, which can include: proper training for the project team related to quality goals, acquiring the appropriate tools (i.e. materials, equipment, computer software and so on) documentation, inspections (both internal and external,) etc. These tasks, along with the other items discussed, help to set a clear path towards achieving the level of quality desired and/or agreed to contractually.

 In closing, and to refer back to the first part of this article, quality work is something that can set you and your company apart from the competition, especially, since I wrote above, good quality products and services are getting harder and harder to find.
-And even though the work and follow up can be costlier and more time-consuming, the end effect make it worthwhile through improved customer satisfaction, repeat business, enhanced reputation, and engaged staff which, in turn, leads to loyal and satisfied staff.
+And even though the work and follow up can be costlier and more time-consuming, the end effect makes it worthwhile through improved customer satisfaction, repeat business, enhanced reputation, and engaged staff which, in turn, leads to loyal and satisfied staff.
 All of this is a result of simply doing good work!